yogesh1612/calf-housing-eda-app/README.md

 # calf-housing-eda-app
-EDA App for California housing dataset
+EDA App for California housing dataset using streamlit